 When can you declare a product completion?
 Most of us would answer -- when the goals are achieved.
-But in Lean, the answer lies in the successful achievement of smaller improvements by actively pursuing the issues at all levels.
+But in Lean, the answer lies in the achievement of smaller improvements by actively pursuing the issues at all levels.
 One must continue to observe and correct until the process creates lesser problems requiring modification and performs as planned.

 The team demo serves as the "Check" part of the cycle.
 As I have mentioned before, Teams deliver the stories in an iterative fashion.
 In the iteration demo, the teams show the tested incremental value (some percentage) to the Product owner, stakeholders (optional) and get feedback.
 The outcome of this meeting shows up in the backlog of the next iteration.
 The teams also participate in an integrated system demo.
 This is where all the coordination, collaboration, and alignment happens among the teams of Agile Release Train.

-Sometimes finding the solution is easy but implementation becomes difficult and it’s not uncommon for a solution to create other problems.
+Sometimes finding the solution is easy, but implementation becomes difficult, and it's not uncommon for a solution to create other problems.
 In some cases, the core problem is often broken into smaller ones.
 So, continuous improvement is necessary to address those subproblems.

 “Don’t try to eliminate all the problems since that is unlikely and you could work towards that goal for a lifetime!”

 Once the solutions become a reality, it is wise to ensure the adjustments.
 Follow Genchi Genbutsu (an actual place or actual thing) and observe the new process, whether it is free from major problems or not.
 The responsibility issues play a more significant role in Action and improvement (or reflection activities).